ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 The processing of "enc", "iv", "tag", "aad", and "ciphertext" is already defined in {{RFC7516}}.
 Implementations should follow the existing
 JWE specifications for handling these parameters, and no additional processing requirements are introduced by HPKE-based key encryption.

+## JSON Example

-Below is an example of a JSON Encoded JWE:
+Below is an example of a JWE using the JSON Serialization:

 ~~~
 {